Wickham, Hampshire: Wickham Festival

-Taste Of Wickham
+Taste of Wickham

 Taste of Wickham is a food festival, first held in Wickham's medieval square in 2014.
 The festival offers local produce, barbecues, tasters and cookery demonstrations, and has attracted crowds of over 4,000 people to the village.
 Taste of Wickham returned in 2015, with increased numbers of stalls, crafts and musical displays.

 Wickham horse fair

 England's biggest and oldest horse fair takes place in Wickham on 20 May every year.
 It is one of just two major horse-trading events in the country and can trace its history back to the year 1269, making it one of the oldest fairs of this type in the UK.
 Ever since, crowds have gathered annually in the village to trade secrets, meet with friends and parade their stock.
 The fair includes bareback parades with ponies decorated with ribbons.

-Wickham Charity Beer Festival

-Originally started by the community centre, after the first year the beer festival was handed to a group who have kept it going until the end of 2019 where it now is being handed back the community centre.
-The beer festival picks a couple of charity to donate too for each event, there are usually two events a year, one near the beginning or middle of April which is a two-day festival and then in October near the beginning or middle of October for one day.

 Shopping

 Wickham's village square has bars, restaurants, shops and hotels.
 Bay Tree Walk is a shopping walk.
 The Chesapeake Mill is a former water mill which is a retail centre.